Plant diseases and pests can significantly impact crop yields and quality, leading to economic

 feedback on the health of their crops.

-How to train a custom image classifier in 5 minutes
+How to train a grapevine disease image classifier for agriculture

 DeepLab provides an intuitive interface for managing datasets, annotating images, and training custom